kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 *   Adding new fields and associated validation rules becomes a simpler process of adding IDL tags to the field definition, rather than writing and maintaining validation functions.
 This reduces potential inconsistencies and bugs.
 Testing is also streamlined as centralized rules and frameworks enable the use of test fixtures across k8s types making creating tests simpler and faster to implement for contributors.
 *   Creating k8s APIs becomes faster as developers can focus on the API’s structure and behavior, leaving the validation boilerplate to be generated automatically.
 This speeds up development and encourages experimentation with new APIs.
-*   Validation is performed on versioned types (assuming recommended approach is from design below), so error message and attributed field path is more likely to be relevant to the user.
-(Though no known cases of misattributed field errors have yet occurred)
+*   Validation is performed on versioned types (assuming recommended approach is used from design below), so error message and attributed field path is more likely to be relevant to the user. (ex: some fields in autoscaling/v2 will be mis-identified with current approach but resolved w/ Declarative Validation + versioned types)

 Additionally Declarative Validation can be built upon to support features such as: